tamjid-ahsan/Housing-price-prediction/README.md

 - Focus on which aspect of the house.
 - What factors to keep in mind deciding budget and required return on investment.

-I loosely followed OSEMiN framework for organizing this analysis.

 # OBTAIN

 Data for this analysis was provided as part of phase two project of [The Flatiron School](https://flatironschool.com/) Full Time Online Data Science program.
 This a fork of [that](https://github.com/learn-co-curriculum/dsc-phase-2-project).
 The csv file named `kc_house_data.csv` contains following information in this repository located at `./data/kc_house_data.csv`.

-GeoJson file used to get map is soured from [here](https://github.com/OpenDataDE/State-zip-code-GeoJSON/blob/master/wa_washington_zip_codes_geo.min.json) provided by [Open Data Delaware](https://github.com/OpenDataDE/).
+GeoJson file used to get map is sourced from [here](https://github.com/OpenDataDE/State-zip-code-GeoJSON/blob/master/wa_washington_zip_codes_geo.min.json) provided by [Open Data Delaware](https://github.com/OpenDataDE/).
 A copy of that can be found at `./data/wa_washington_zip_codes_geo.min.json'` in this repository.

 ## Column Names and descriptions for Kings County Data Set

-As per the readme file accompanying the dataset.
+As the readme file accompanying the dataset.

 * **id** - unique identified for a house
 * **dateDate** - house was sold